chriscdn/promise-semaphore/README.md

 const semaphore = new Semaphore([maxConcurrent]);
 ```

-The `maxConcurrent` parameter is optional, and defaults to `1` (making it an exclusive lock or _binary semaphore_).
-Use an integer value greater than one to limit how many times the code block can be simultaneously executing from separate iterations of the event loop.
+The `maxConcurrent` parameter is optional and defaults to `1` (making it an exclusive lock or _binary semaphore_).
+An integer greater than `1` can be used to allow multiple concurrent executions from separate iterations of the event loop.

 ### Acquire a lock